 Nutritional Health:

-*Applicable to new patients only.
-All diagnostic blood tests include a complimentary telephone consultation with Dr Stevens to discuss your results and suitability for treatment.
-This will be booked once your results are received from the lab.
+All diagnostic blood tests include a complimentary telephone discussion with Dr Stevens or Dr Williams to review your results and discuss your suitability for treatment.
+This will be arranged once your results have been received from the laboratory.

 Hormonal Health: